vinaygoel/ars-workshop/README.md

 git clone https://github.com/vinaygoel/ars-workshop.git
 ```

-Then "change directory" into the ars-workshop directory, and download software libraries needed for the workshop:
+Then "change directory" into the ars-workshop directory, and download software libraries and the docker container needed for the workshop:

 ```
-cd ars-workshop && bin/download-libraries.sh
+cd ars-workshop && bin/download-libraries.sh && docker pull vinaygoel/ars-docker-notebooks
 ```

 ##### Download Workshop Derivatives #####